Meet the Plant-Animal-Interactions (PAIn) lab members!

 BSc, University of Vienna, Austria, 2018

 Constantin did his BSc in zoology and switched to botany for his MSc, where he worked on pollination syndromes in four Neotropical Melastomataceae tribes which have shifted pollinators, combining fieldwork in Colombia and Costa Rica with comparative morphological analyses.
-In 2021, he started his PhD working on pantropical pollination syndromes in Melastomataceae on a family wide scale including macroevolutionary and biogeographic questions.
+In 2021, he started his PhD working on pantropical pollination syndromes in Melastomataceae on a family wide scale including macroevolutionary and ecogeographic questions.
+In August 2025, Constantin defended his PhD and is now getting ready for the next steps.
 When he is not working on Melastomataceae, Constantin likes to go hiking and backcountry snowboarding, gardening, and he also produces sausages and bacon.
 Constantin is co-advised by Jürg Schönenberger.

 PhD Materials Science, UC San Diego, USA, 2022